Ibrahim-Rezq/minimal-portfolio/README.md

 # Personal Portfolio - Next.js 14, Tailwind CSS, DaisyUI

-This is a personal portfolio website built with Next.js 14, Tailwind CSS, and DaisyUI.
-It showcases the front-end development skills and projects of the developer.
+Welcome to my personal portfolio! 🚀 This website is crafted with the latest technologies, including Next.js 14, Tailwind CSS, and DaisyUI.
+Here, you'll get a glimpse of my front-end development skills and explore some exciting projects I've worked on.
+Enjoy your stay! 🌟

 ## Features